 We are a recognised leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments, and associated transmission projects.
 We are experienced in managing environmental reviews under BC’s Environmental Assessment Act, Alberta’s Hydro and Electric Energy Act, Yukon’s Environmental and Socio-economic Assessment Act, and the Impact Assessment Act.
 We have also completed many joint reviews and audits of proposed and operational projects.

-Our team of experts are ready to help, reach out to
+Our team of experts are ready to help, contact us to learn more.